jac307/MediaArtTutorials/CMST2ZP3/AI-Poisoning-W8.md

 These should help you:
 - Analyze your topic from cultural, political, or aesthetic perspectives
 - Reflect on your own relationship to the theme (identity, body, memory, tech, etc.)

 ### Sample Questions:
-- *“How does Haraway’s idea of the cyborg help me rethink my own body as a site of hybridity or resistance?”*
-- *“What retro-futuristic tropes speak to my cultural background or challenge my expectations of the future?”*
-- *“How does BIPOC futurism center my identity in tech-based storytelling?”*
-- *“How do current technologies shape the way I tell stories—or how I see myself in them?”*

-> Good questions connect **theory**, **culture**, and **self**.
+- *How can corrupted visual data function as a critique of surveillance capitalism?*
+- *In what ways do glitch aesthetics reflect digital decay, failure, or resistance?*
+- *What are the ethical stakes of using adversarial inputs in art and design?*

+> Strong research questions should not only engage with the technical and ethical dimensions of AI, but also open up space for artistic intervention and experimentation.

 ---